TTomasz90/Broadcaster/ReadMe.txt

 YOU MUST CREATE A TWILLIO ACCOUNT FOR THOSE.

-IN THE PROCESS OF UPLOADING SERVER TO HEROKU QUIZ PORTION NOT WORKING SENDING MESSAGES AND EMAILLS WILL WORK
+IN THE PROCESS OF UPLOADING SERVER TO HEROKU QUIZ PORTION NOT WORKING SENDING MESSAGES AND EMAILLS WILL WORK.

 ***NEW FOR VERSION 0.5.0 RANKER REQUIRES MySQL DATABASE CONNECTION

-Befor using the database features of Ranker you must have an MySql server running.
+Before using the database features of Ranker you must have an MySql server running.
 Create a new Database and name it "broadcaster" all lowercase.
-Create a user with access to that database with the following credentials and all permissions:
+Create a user with access to that database with the following credentials and permissions:

 USERNAME: cs622admin
 PASSWORD: cs622

-Then run

-	$ java -jar CreateDatabase.jar

-If everything runs correctly you should see "Data successfully created" message

 You can now use all features of Brodcaster and Ranker application.